 When an interviewer asks you a question like, “Tell me about a time you had to deal with a challenging customer,” you build your response like this:

 Situation – Discuss the instance in brief detail.

 Task – What was the task at hand?

 “Pro Tip: When answering in the STAR formula, use the first person singular – “I did such-and-such” rather than “we did such-and-such” – it will keep the focus on you.” – The Balance Careers

 These are usually tough questions!
 Try to keep your answers positive and show how you succeeded with whatever the situation was.

-And when it comes to interview time, don’t forget to ASK questions too!
+When it comes to interview time, don’t let the hiring manager be the only one who asks questions.
+Don’t forget to ASK questions too!

 For more info on what to ask potential employers, read our post 21 Questions to Ask a Remote Employer at Interview.